 - Avoid using leaf blowers and other dust-producing equipment.

-- Reduce energy consumption by turning off your lights and appliances when not in use.
+- Reduce energy consumption: turn off your lights and appliances when not in use.

-- Keep your car, boat, and other vehicles properly tuned up.
+- Keep your car, boat and other vehicles properly tuned.

 - Avoid open burning.
 Smoke from burning leaves, brush, other vegetation and backyard trash contains a number of hazardous air pollutants.